House Sponsorship

 Casa Promesa

-We asked Leonel and Meylin what, to them, made Casa Bernabé so special.
-This was their response, “We know that Casa Bernabé is a ministry loved by God.
-And in this time, that has been so difficult for all of humanity, we have realized even more of the Lord’s love and faithfulness to all of us, his children.
+We asked Leonel and Meylin what makes Casa Bernabé so special to them: “We know Casa Bernabé is a ministry loved by God.
+And in this time that has been so difficult for all of humanity, we have realized even more of the Lord’s love and faithfulness to all of us, his children.
 It is our privilege to serve here.”

 Casa Ester

 Another fun activity the whole family loves is going on walks together.
-They repaired three bicycles that had been broken so the younger girls can ride along with their walks.
+They recently repaired three bicycles so the younger girls can ride along with their walks.
 The whole family also looks forward to Tony's weekly visit and a competitive game of 3-13.

 After school they take turns doing homework and helping out with some of the household chores.
 When the work is done, the younger girls can almost always be found outside jumping on the trampoline.